MicrosoftDocs/architecture-center/docs/web-apps/guides/reliable-web-app/dotnet/apply-pattern-content.md

 #### Cache high-need data

 Prioritize caching for the most frequently accessed data.
 Identify key data points that drive user engagement and system performance.
 Implement caching strategies specifically for these areas to optimize the effectiveness of the Cache-Aside pattern, significantly reducing latency and database load.
+Use Azure Monitor to track the CPU, memory, and storage of the database.
+These metrics help you determine whether you can use a smaller database SKU.

 *[Reference implementation:](https://aka.ms/eap/rwa/dotnet)* The reference implementation caches the data that supports the Upcoming Concerts.
 The Upcoming Concerts page creates the most queries to SQL Database and produces a consistent output for each visit.
 The Cache-Aside pattern caches the data after the first request for this page to reduce the load on the database.
 The following code uses the `GetUpcomingConcertsAsync` method to pull data into the Redis cache from SQL Database.
 The method populates the cache with the latest concerts.
 The method filters by time, sorts the data, and returns the data to the controller to display the results (*see the following code*).